Osama461995/Franka_Emika_pick_place/README.md

 #  Pick & Place Sorting System using Franka Emika Robot

-This project uses a Franka Emika robot arm equipped with an RGB camera to detect, pick, and place objects based on their color (red, green, blue, and yellow).
+This project uses a Franka Emika robot arm equipped with an RGB camera to detect, pick, and place objects based on their color (red, green, blue).
 The system uses ROS Noetic and MoveIt for motion planning and object manipulation.

 ----------------------------